openpubkey/openpubkey/README.md

 OpenPubkey uses ID Tokens issued by OpenID Providers (OPs) to produce PK Tokens.
 A PK Token consist of the ID Token and the CIC (Client-Instance Claims) where the CIC contains the user's public key and associated metadata.
 The ID Token contains a hash of the CIC, so that the values in the CIC including the identities public key are cryptographically bound to the ID Token signed by the OP.

-For workload-identity, the hash of the CIC is stored in the ID Token's `aud` claim following the pattern of github actions workload identity.
+For workload-identity, the hash of the CIC is stored in the ID Token's `aud` claim following the pattern of GitHub Action's workload identity.
 For user-identity, the hash of the CIC is stored in the ID Token's `nonce` claim.

 ## OpenPubkey FAQ